 Bose claims a wireless range of 33 feet, which is a very respectable range for Bluetooth earbuds.

-The sound quality of Bose Sport Open Earbuds is surprisingly fantastic.
+The sound of Bose Sport Open Earbuds is surprisingly fantastic.
 The various ranges are all very well balanced and equally audible.

 I found that deep bass was punchy without becoming too overwhelming, and the highs were never harsh or tinny.
 The lows were very well-rounded and deep.

 Bose promises that each earbud will be as equally as loud as the other one, and I found that to be true.
-The bass levels of these earbuds were evenly distributed from one side to the other.
+The sub bass levels of these earbuds were evenly distributed from one side to the other.

 Even at a moderate volume control, I could hear each note very well.

 Speaking of volume controls, these earbuds really go loud.
 Bose is known for its Quiet Comfort technology, which is a passive noise cancellation system.
-I’ve tested their headphones before, and they are amazing.
+I’ve tested their bone conduction headphones before, and they are amazing.
 The earbuds are no different.

-The active noise cancellation does an excellent job blocking out background sounds, while the sound quality is pristine.
+The active noise cancellation does an excellent job blocking out background sounds, while the sound is pristine.
 The audio quality is really something special, especially considering how tiny these things are.

 The bass is very powerful, and they produce an excellent mid-range.
 The treble is not over-mixed, and it’s clear that Bose did not sacrifice quality for portability.